top of page

 Here is a basic understanding of travel eSIMs.

-An eSIM replaces the need to purchase a new physical pre-paid SIM card for local use at your destination.
-You will not need to purchase or replace the SIM card on your phone when you arrive at your destination.
-You can leave your current SIM card on your device so you don't lose it.
+An eSIM replaces purchasing a new physical pre-paid SIM card for local use at your destination.
+You will not need to buy or replace the SIM card on your phone when you arrive at your destination.
+You can leave your current SIM card on your device to avoid losing it.

-eSIMs are predominantly data only, and you will not get a local number.
+eSIMs are predominantly data only; you will not get a local number.
 This is very common nowadays, with most eSIM companies only supporting data-only eSIMs.

-First, you will need to check that your phone is compatible with an eSIM.
-Most modern iPhones 11 and above will be compatible, some iPhone X models are also compatible.
+First, you must check that your phone is compatible with an eSIM.
+Most modern iPhones 11 and above will be compatible, and some iPhone X models will be compatible.
 This is a list compiled by www.WhistleOut.com.au

 Purchasing an eSIM is simple.
-Once you've discovered a plan that suits your requirements and budget.
-A QR Code is usually instantly sent to you via email and will guide you through the setup process. eSIM companies will usually offer deals for 7 days, 12 days, and 30 days with different GB data options.
-Clearly, the more GB you require, the more expensive an eSIM plan will be.
-Just remember, when travelling, you'll most likely have access to free Wi-Fi at hotels and other accommodations.
-Just like at home, using free Wi-Fi will not affect your GB data use, so you may not use as much data as you think, but everyone will have different requirements.
+Once you've discovered a plan that suits your requirements and budget, a QR Code is usually instantly emailed and will guide you through the setup process. eSIM companies generally offer deals for 7 days, 12 days, and 30 days with different GB data options.
+The more GB you require, the more expensive an eSIM plan will be.
+Remember, you'll most likely have access to free Wi-Fi at hotels and other accommodations when travelling.
+For example, using free Wi-Fi at home will not affect your GB data use, so you may not use as much data as you think, but everyone will have different requirements.

 You can install and set up your eSIM before you leave home.
 However, it's automatically activated only when you connect with a local network at your destination.
 So, if you purchase a 7-day eSIM plan three weeks before you depart, your GB use and 7 days only start when you arrive on holiday, not when you purchase it or set it up.